What is an Accounts Receivable Aging Report?

 • Automate where possible – Automation improves accuracy and frees up finance staff

-• Standardize credit terms – Ensures aging buckets fairly reflect payment behavior
+• Standardize credit terms – Ensures ageing buckets fairly reflect payment behaviour

 • Incorporate follow‑up workflows – Link report insights to action steps like calls or reminders